Summer Program Stats

 Split Summer with Another Office: Case by Case

-When Does Firm Begin Accepting Resumes for Summer Program: Our 2L application opened on June 1 and our 1L application opens in early November.
+When Does Firm Begin Accepting Resumes for Summer Program: Our 2L application opens on April 15, and our 1L application opens on November 1.
 We accept write-in applications, which are evaluated on a rolling basis, and participate in OCI and resume collection programs.
-We also award Diversity Fellowships to 1L and 2L law students.
 V&E also considers 3L applicants and judicial clerks for associate positions.

 Offices with a Summer Program